HolyBlackCat/cpp-tutorials/language/02_basic/19_functions.md

 ```
 ...since the returned reference ends up referencing `y` in `main` directly, not the parameter `x`.
 (As was explained before, references never refer to other references, trying to do so makes them refer to the target object of that reference.)

+But returning a reference to a by-value parameter (i.e. a non-reference parameter) would always dangle (assuming it compiles at all, see above).

 ## Const references

-If you [remember](./16_references_part_1.md#const-references), references can be const.
+If you [remember](./16_references.md#const-references), references can be const.
 Const references can serve as parameter types and return types types too.

 ### Const references as parameters